PET Recycling – From Plastic Bottles to 3D Printing Filament

 - New PET containers

-Using rPET in place of the normal or virgin PET has substantial environmental impacts as well as reducing overall energy consumption.
+Using rPET in place of virgin PET has substantial environmental impacts as well as reducing overall energy consumption.

 Creating Our Own Filament from Plastic Bottles